mdditt2000/BIGIQ/QuickStartGuide.md

 ## Create ConfigMap
 This config map contains both BIG-IQ AS3 template and BIG-IQ AS3 deployment.
-Users can modify the template according to their requirement and also users can remove the "BIQ_AS3_TEMPLATE" if already have preconfigured template available on BIG-IQ system.
-However, user must configure "BIQ_AS3_DECLERATION". and CIS will only supports single entry of "BIQ_AS3_DECLERATION" at this point of time.
+Users can modify the template according to their requirement and also users can remove the "BIQ_AS3_TEMPLATE" if already have pre-configured template available on BIG-IQ system.
+However, user must configure "BIQ_AS3_DECELERATION". and CIS will only supports single entry of "BIQ_AS3_DECELERATION" at this point of time.

 ```
 apiVersion: v1